VAT registrations and simplications in France

-A voluntary registration is not possible in France.
+A voluntary registration is not possible in France for foreign non-established businesses.
 This is, companies cannot register if they have not made a taxable transaction.

 There is no registration threshold for non-established companies in France.
 Any company without a permanent establishment that performs taxable transactions should register for VAT.